GATHERING, — USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION

 • Geo-Location Information.
 Unless we have received your prior consent, we do not access or track any location-based information from your mobile device at any time while downloading or using our mobile application or our services, except that it may be possible for Company to determine from an IP address the geographic location of your point of connectivity, in which case we may gather and use such general location data.

 • Push Notifications.
-We send you push notifications if you choose to receive them, letting you know when someone has sent you a message or for other service-related matters.
-If you wish to opt-out from receiving these types of communications, you may turn them off in your device’s settings.
+We send you to push notifications if you choose to receive them, letting you know when someone has sent you a message or for other service-related matters.
+If you wish to opt-out of receiving these types of communications, you may turn them off in your device’s settings.

 COLLECTION, — USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION

 As defined above, Personally-Identifying Information is information that can be directly associated with a specific person.
-Company may collect a range of Personally-Identifying Information from and about Website users.
-Much of the Personally-Identifying Information collected by Company about users is information provided by users themselves when (1) registering for our service, (2) logging in with social network credentials, (3) participating in polls, contests, surveys or other features of our service, or responding to offers or advertisements, (4) communicating with us, (5) creating a public profile or (6) signing up to receive newsletters.
-That information may include each user’s name, address, email address and telephone number, and, if you transact business with us, financial information such as your payment method (valid credit card number, type, expiration date or other financial information).
-We also may request information about your interests and activities, your gender, age, date of birth, username, hometown and other demographic or relevant information as determined by Company from time to time.
-Users of the Website are under no obligation to provide Company with Personally-Identifying Information of any kind, with the caveat that a user’s refusal to do so may prevent the user from using certain Website features.
+The company may collect a range of Personally-Identifying Information from and about Website users.
+Much of the Personally-Identifying Information collected by the Company about users is information provided by users themselves when (1) registering for our service, (2) logging in with social network credentials, (3) participating in polls, contests, surveys or other features of our service, or responding to offers or advertisements, (4) communicating with us, (5) creating a public profile or (6) signing up to receive newsletters.
+That information may include each user’s name, address, email address, and telephone number, and, if you transact business with us, financial information such as your payment method (valid credit card number, type, expiration date, or other financial information).
+We also may request information about your interests and activities, your gender, age, date of birth, username, hometown, and other demographic or relevant information as determined by the Company from time to time.
+Users of the Website are under no obligation to provide the Company with Personally-Identifying Information of any kind, with the caveat that a user’s refusal to do so may prevent the user from using certain Website features.

 BY REGISTERING WITH OR USING THE WEBSITE, YOU CONSENT TO THE — USE AND DISCLOSURE OF YOUR PERSONALLY-IDENTIFYING INFORMATION AS DESCRIBED IN THIS “COLLECTION, — USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION” SECTION.

 • Marketing Communications.
-Unless users opt-out from receiving Company marketing materials upon registration, Company may email users about products and services that Company believes may be of interest to them.
-If you wish to opt-out of receiving marketing materials from Company, you may do so by following the unsubscribe link in the email communications, by going to your account settings (if applicable) or contacting us using the contact information below.
+Unless users opt-out from receiving Company marketing materials upon registration, the Company may email users about products and services that Company believes may be of interest to them.
+If you wish to opt-out of receiving marketing materials from the Company, you may do so by following the unsubscribe link in the email communications, by going to your account settings (if applicable), or by contacting us using the contact information below.